gravity182/homeserver/Installation.md

       enabled: true
 ```

-That's all.
-Now this service's traffic will be routed to a VPN.
+That's it.
+Now this service's traffic will be routed through a VPN.

 ---